meshtastic/firmware/docs/README.md

 ### Beginner's Guide

-For an detailed walkthrough aimed at beginners, we recommend: https://meshtastic.letstalkthis.com/
+For an detailed walk-through aimed at beginners, we recommend [meshtastic.letstalkthis.com](https://meshtastic.letstalkthis.com/)

 # Updates